-I was reminded of these things recently, when a friend took a small cash advance from his credit card, and faced a whole lot of fees that he wasn’t aware.
+I was reminded of these things recently, in fact.
+A friend took a small cash advance from his credit card and faced a whole lot of fees of which he wasn’t aware.
 That’s why it’s important to pay attention to the fine print and take into account the following four facts about cash advances.
 They might save you a lot of wasted cash!

 |1.
 Higher APR